marouenbg/VFFVA/docs/guide/index.md

     :param optPerc:  Percentage of the optimal objective used in FVA.
 Integer between 0 and 100.
 For example, when set to 90 FVA will be computed on 90% of the optimal objective.
     :param ex:       0-based indices of reactions to optimize as a numpy array.
 (Default, all reactions)
+    :param solver:   'cplex' or 'glpk'.
+(Default = 'cplex').
+Selects which compiled binary to use.
     :return:
            minFlux:          (n,1) vector of minimal flux values for each reaction.
            maxFlux:          (n,1) vector of maximal flux values for each reaction.